StructuralAnalysisProject/llm-structural-content-analysis/README.md

 Evaluation dataset of exercises provided by Piret, Nizet & Bourgueois (1996) it's abiable in the [sca_eval_dataset.json](https://github.com/StructuralAnalysisProject/llm-structural-content-analysis/blob/main/sca_eval_dataset.json)

-| Piret, A., Nizet, J., & Bourgeois, E. (1996).
+> Piret, A., Nizet, J., & Bourgeois, E. (1996).
 L'analyse structurale.
 Une méthode d'analyse de contenu pour les sciences humaines, Bruxelles, De Boeck. https://researchportal.unamur.be/en/publications/lanalyse-structurale-une-m%C3%A9thode-danalyse-de-contenu-pour-les-sci

-Data Schema Description:

-The schema of the dataset is organized as follows:
+The schema of the evaluation dataset is organized as follows:

 'exercise' (integer)
 A unique identifier for the exercise.
 Each entry corresponds to a distinct text fragment analyzed.